top of page

 Large companies often have teams of recruiting personnel and more often than not, the person that reviews your resume (at least initially) will not have the technical background required to fully understand the finer details of what you do.

-For example, consider the two bullets below:
+For example, consider the bullet point below:

-• Implemented an embedded system to control an E-puck robot in C++.
+Implemented an embedded system to control an E-puck robot in C++.

 Now consider this version: